OS-Sketch/www.os-sketch.com/docs/operating-systems/learning-objectives.md

 ### Locks

-- Create and maintain a lock
+- Create and maintain an efficient lock
-- Articulate the purpose of locks and different techniques required to make a lock
+- Properly evaluate the efficacy of locks
-- Implement a compare-and-swap and compare-and-exchange in a OS
+- Implement a compare-and-swap and compare-and-exchange in an OS

 ### Semaphores